Speak to an Advisor 7 days, 8am - 10pm

 If you are looking to overpay your mortgage, you should speak to your mortgage lender to see if this is doable.

-Another option for people who have already been overpaying and are seeking remortgage advice in York ahead of releasing their equity to remortgage onto a better deal, take advantage of our free remortgage review.
+Another option for people who have already been overpaying and are seeking remortgage advice in York ahead of releasing their equity to remortgage onto a better deal, take advantage of our remortgage review.
 Here at Yorkmoneyman, a designated remortgage advisor in York.

 When you apply for a mortgage, having a high credit score improves your chances of being successful.
 That being said, a high credit score alone won’t guarantee that the financial institution will approve your mortgage.